buildwithgrove/docs/docs/service-apis/giwa-sepolia-testnet-api.md

 ---
-title: "Giwa Sepolia Testnet API Integration | Grove Web3 Infrastructure"
+title: "GIWA Sepolia Testnet API Integration | Grove Web3 Infrastructure"
-description: "Complete Giwa Sepolia Testnet RPC API documentation for developers.
-Fast, reliable Giwa-sepolia-testnet blockchain access with Grove's enterprise infrastructure.
+description: "Complete GIWA Sepolia Testnet RPC API documentation for developers.
+Fast, reliable GIWA Sepolia Testnet blockchain access with Grove's enterprise infrastructure.
 Get started in minutes."
-keywords: [giwa-sepolia-testnet, token, rpc, api, blockchain, web3, grove, infrastructure, developers, integration, layer2, ethereum, sepolia]
+keywords: [giwa-sepolia-testnet, token, rpc, api, blockchain, web3, grove, infrastructure, developers, integration, layer2, ethereum, sepolia, GIWA]
 sidebar_position: 1
 sidebar_label: giwa-sepolia-testnet
 slug: /service-apis/giwa-sepolia-testnet-api
 canonical_url: https://docs.grove.city/service-apis/giwa-sepolia-testnet-api
 ---

-# Giwa Sepolia Testnet API Integration
+# GIWA Sepolia Testnet API Integration

 <div style={{background: "linear-gradient(135deg, #667eea 0%, #764ba2 100%)", color: "white", padding: "1.5rem", borderRadius: "8px", margin: "1rem 0"}}>
   <h2 style={{color: "white", marginTop: 0}}>🚀 Quick Start</h2>
-  <p style={{marginBottom: 0, fontSize: "1.1rem"}}>Connect to Giwa Sepolia Testnet in under 5 minutes with Grove's enterprise-grade infrastructure.</p>
+  <p style={{marginBottom: 0, fontSize: "1.1rem"}}>Connect to GIWA Sepolia Testnet in under 5 minutes with Grove's enterprise-grade infrastructure.</p>
 </div>

 ## Overview
+In Korean traditional architecture, a GIWA (roof tile) may seem small on its own — but when combined with many others, it creates a structure that is strong, scalable, and enduring.
+In the same way, GIWA aims to become a foundation where countless builders and ideas come together to form a resilient and thriving Web3 ecosystem.

+The GIWA chain is an open Layer 2 that belongs to no single entity and is accessible to everyone.

+This vision goes beyond technical implementation — it’s about creating a foundation where more builders and users can scale together.
+For developers in Korea, GIWA aims to open up broader opportunities, and for the global ecosystem, it strives to be a Layer 2 where everyone can grow together.

-Giwa Sepolia Testnet is a Layer 2 network connected to Ethereum Sepolia, designed for safely testing smart contracts, transactions, and wallet integrations.
-Grove delivers enterprise-grade Giwa Sepolia Testnet RPC access with guaranteed uptime, global edge network, and developer-first tooling.
+Grove delivers enterprise-grade GIWA Sepolia Testnet RPC access with guaranteed uptime, global edge network, and developer-first tooling.

-### Why Choose Grove for Giwa Sepolia Testnet?
+### Why Choose Grove for GIWA Sepolia Testnet?

 - ⚡ **Ultra-fast response times** - Sub-300ms latency globally
 - 📈 **Unlimited RPS and Unlimited relays** - From Prototype to Production seamlessly